aws-solutions/network-orchestration-for-aws-transit-gateway/README.md

 - If using STNO with AWS Organizations, make sure that AWS RAM (Resources Access Manager) sharing is enabled in the management account (Refer [here](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services.html#orgs_how-to-enable-disable-trusted-access)).

-- (Optional) If using AWS Organizations, if you want STNO to add tags with the account name/OU, and if the STNO account is not a [Delegated Administrator for any AWS service](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html), log into the management account and create a CloudFormation stack using the `aws-transit-network-orchestrator-organization-role.template` link from your bucket.
+- (Optional) If using AWS Organizations, if you want STNO to add tags with the account name/OU, and if the STNO account is not a [Delegated Administrator for any AWS service](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_integrate_services_list.html), log into the management account and create a CloudFormation stack using the `network-orchestration-organization-role.template` link from your bucket.

-- Deploy the Serverless Transit Network Orchestrator to your account by launching a new AWS CloudFormation stack using the `aws-transit-network-orchestrator-hub.template` and `aws-transit-network-orchestrator-spoke.template` links from your S3 bucket.
+- Deploy the Network Orchestration for AWS Transit Gateway to your account by launching a new AWS CloudFormation stack using the `network-orchestration-hub.template` and `aws-transit-network-orchestrator-spoke.template` links from your S3 bucket.

 ## Tags used by STNO